Meet the McPoppers

 Ping completed her college degree in basic medical science in China and joined the McTigue lab as a research technical staff in 2000.
 Ping is an expert in histology, immunochemistry, confocal microscopy, and image analysis for spinal cord injury research.
 Many McPoppers have learned to cut and stain perfect sections under Ping’s guidance!
 Ping's interests include traveling, photography, and cooking.

-Wenmin is a research technician in the Popovich lab in charge of performing and training students in molecular biology techniques, and she also performs mouse microsurgery.
+Wenmin was a research technician in the Popovich lab in charge of performing and training students in molecular biology techniques, and mouse microsurgery.
 When not in the lab, Wenmin enjoys Chinese folk dancing, hiking, running, and traveling.

 Rochelle Diebert, BS

 Rochelle has been a Research Associate in the McTigue Lab since 2013.
 She received a B.S. in biological sciences from Rio Grande College in Rio Grande, OH, an Associates in Veterinary Technology from Columbus State in Columbus, OH, and also has a registered nursing degree from Hondros College in Columbus, OH.
 Her hobbies include running, hiking, and skiing.

 Christina completed her Master’s in Cognitive and Clinical Neuroscience at Goldsmiths University in London, UK.
 She joined the McTigue lab in 2019 as a research associate, where she assists grad students, post docs, and other lab members with various research projects.
 Her specializations include rodent surgery, dissection, behavior, histology, and imaging.
 When not in the lab, Christina enjoys being active and outdoors as much as possible.